MikeMaximus/gbm/GBM/readme.txt

 - GBM now uses notify-send (libnotify) if it's available to display notifications on Linux.
 	- Mono style notifications will be displayed if notify-send is not available.
-	- The GBM icon will be displayed on notifications if it's been installed to the correct location (via makefile or deb).
+	- The GBM icon will be displayed on notifications if it's been installed via the makefile or a package installer.

 Known Issues: